 - -qsuffix=f=f90 -qsuffix=cpp=F90: To tell the compiler about the existence of Fortran90 and to enable the preprocessing for files with suffix "F90". - -qextname=flush:etime: Append underscore to both routine names.
-The non-standard routine call_system used by the uio_mac_sun_module is recognized automatically. - -WF,-Drhd_r03: The compiler does not send switches starting with -D to the preprocessor but tries to interpret it itself - unlike all othe compilers.
-Therefore, each switch (e.g. -Drhd_r03) has to "escaped" with -WF, (as e.g. -WF,-Drhd_r03).
+The non-standard routine call_system used by the uio_mac_sun_module is recognized automatically.
+In 3.6 the preprocessor switches are listed, that control the modern single version uio_mac_module.F90 of this file. - -WF,-Drhd_r03: The compiler does not send switches starting with -D to the preprocessor but tries to interpret it itself unlike all other compilers.
+Therefore, each switch (e.g. -Drhd_r03) has to "escaped" with -WF, (as e.g. -WF,-Drhd_r03). - -q64: Activate the 64-bit mode.
+In the default 32-bit mode a very small model (with total memory requirements far below the 2 GByte limit) might run.
+However, experienced IBM users might experiment instead with the compiler switches -bmaxstack, -bmaxdata, and -qsmallstack, with the UNIX commands limit or ulimit, or with the settings in the header of the batch script... - -03: Choose optimization level.
+Higher levels that involve interprocedural analysis cause the compiler to stop with an error message. - -qarch=auto -qtune=auto -qcache=auto: To allow optimization specific for the local machine (default in the configure script).
+"Cross compilation" can be activated e.g. with -qarch=pwr3 -qtune=pwr3 or -qarch=pwr4 -qtune=pwr4 (by setting an environment variable, e.g. F90_MACHINE="(pwr3)" before calling configure). - -Q -Q+...: To activate inlining and to specify the list of routines that should be inlined (see Sect.
+3.7.2).